CV Board Leadership

 Judith S. Hochman, MD

-Judith Hochman, MD, is senior associate dean for clinical sciences, founding co-director of the NYU Clinical and Translational Science Institute (CTSI), Harold Snyder Family Professor and Associate Director, Division of Cardiology, and Director, Cardiovascular Clinical Research Center at NYU Langone Health/NYU Grossman School of Medicine.
+Judith S. Hochman, MD, is senior associate dean for clinical sciences, founding co-director of the NYU Clinical and Translational Science Institute (CTSI), Harold Snyder Family Professor and Associate Director, Division of Cardiology, and Director, Cardiovascular Clinical Research Center at NYU Langone Health/NYU Grossman School of Medicine.

 Hochman was a CCU and step-down unit director for 20 years.
 She has a successful record in leading large collaborative programs and in training the next generation.
 As one of two founding CTSI Directors, she has a leadership role in overseeing education and training.
 She developed and led, as Study Chair, NHLBI-funded international trials testing the role of revascularization in ischemic heart disease, from cardiogenic shock to stable coronary disease.
 These trials led to new/revised recommendations in Practice Guidelines.